bsgerber/intro-r/README.md

 # Introduction to R and RStudio Workshop

+This fork includes other code used in additional R Cafe Workshops.

 Description: The Introduction to R and RStudio Workshop is a 1 hour workshop currently offered through the Lamar Soutter Library, UMass Medical School
 Intructor: Tess Grynoch